lucaderosso/AV0/README.md

 ![Mental Model](https://github.com/lucaderosso/AV0/blob/master/images/mental-model.jpg)

 Image above shows a diagram go how the different elements in the demo Live Set interact with each other.
-The AV0 device works as a MIDI through while it uses MIDI input to send commands to the JS object and generate the visuals.
+The AV0 device works as a MIDI through while it uses MIDI input to send commands to the JS object and generate the visuals.<br>Also the Levels device works as a throughput, but in this case for audio and it sends back collected values to AV0.
 <br>
 <br>
 #### Mind the BPM